Skip to main content.

 Commissioned by Summa Health

-Goss is a member of the faculty at the Cleveland Institute of Art and has won a 2021 Ohio Arts Council Individual Artist award and a grant from the Harpo Foundation; most recently, his interactive illuminated neon-and-glass sculpture was added to the roof garden at Worthington Yards in Cleveland's warehouse district.
-He has exhibited widely in group and solo exhibitions and has work included in multiple Cleveland-area collections and in public locations in Ohio, Pennsylvania, and California.
-You can see more of his work on his website, including several videos from his larger-scale installations.
-He is represented by and exhibits his work in galleries in Akron, Cleveland, Columbus, and Pittsburgh.
+Goss is a faculty member at the Cleveland Institute of Art and a recipient of a 2021 Ohio Arts Council Individual Artist Award and a grant from the Harpo Foundation.
+His work can be found in both private and public collections throughout Ohio, Pennsylvania, and California, including his interactive illuminated neon-and-glass sculpture at Worthington Yards in Cleveland’s Warehouse District.
+He has exhibited widely in solo and group exhibitions and is represented by galleries in Akron, Cleveland, Columbus, and Pittsburgh.

 [{"RootId":"ba198066-3078-4dcd-8e69-28251bebb940","RootUrl":"/glossary/"}]